August 22, 2022

 TIFF is a not-for-profit cultural organization whose mission is to transform the way people see the world through film.
 An international leader in film culture, TIFF projects include the annual Toronto International Film Festival in September; TIFF Bell Lightbox, which features five cinemas, learning and entertainment facilities; and innovative national distribution program Film Circuit.
 The organization generates an annual economic impact of $200 million CAD.
 TIFF Bell Lightbox is generously supported by contributors including Founding Sponsor Bell, the Province of Ontario, the Government of Canada, the City of Toronto, the Reitman family (Ivan Reitman, Agi Mandel and Susan Michaels), The Daniels Corporation and RBC.
 For more information, visit tiff.net.

-TIFF Industry programming is generously supported by Telefilm Canada and Ontario Creates.
+TIFF Industry programming is generously supported by Major Supporters Ontario Creates and Telefilm Canada.

 Every Story is generously supported by fund Founding Partner, NBCUniversal.